shatha2014/FashionRec/fasttext_on_spark/README.md

 FastTextOnSpark brings the FastText algorithm for training word embeddings to Spark clusters.
 It allows you to utilize clusters for training FastText word embeddings, as compared to the original C++ implementation that is bounded to a single machine.

-Currently only supports Skip-gram and hierarhical softmax.
+Currently only supports the skip-gram model and hierarchical softmax output layer.

 ## How to run